DependableSystemsLab/AutoPatch/LLVM Modifications/README.md

     `llvm-project/llvm/include/llvm/IR/IRBuilder.h`
     `llvm-project/llvm/lib/IR/BasicBlock.cpp`

-To do so, simply copy the 3 files from this directory into the corresponding files in your local LLVM directory.
+To do so, simply copy the 3 files from this directory into the corresponding files in your local LLVM project directory.